Usearus/foli-2023/README.md

 -   Import LinkedIn profile
 -   Import existing Resume
 -   Filter on top of the jobs list, but only for stage.
+-   Sidebar with templates pre-chosen based on stage.
+-   Animate table row when adding a job

 -   ChatGPT API
     -   Make job description persistant and automatic on job creation (will make future GPT links easier).
     -   Settings button that shows what info is prefilled from preferences
+    ---NEED HELP WITH---
+-   What is the best way to set a timer for token renewal in React?

 -   Spaces
     -   Negotiation Space
     -   Interview Space